3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

 ### ReactElement

-Return value of `React.createElement`, always an object.
+Return value of `React.createElement`, always an object but not a `Fiber` yet.

+> [!NOTE]
-> [!NOTE] > `ReactNode` is the set of all possible return values of a component.
+> `ReactNode` is the set of all possible return values of a component.

 ### Fiber

-According to comments from the source code: a `Fiber` is work on a `Component` that needs to be done or was done.
+According to [the comments](https://github.com/facebook/react/blob/45463ab3ac3ed0e65dfdbbfd5e53a50a8384e909/packages/react-reconciler/src/ReactInternalTypes.js#L88) from the source code: a `Fiber` is work on a `Component` that needs to be done or was done.
 However, a `Fiber` also represents a React component in the React tree.

-So a `Fiber` has two dimensions of meaning:
+Thus a `Fiber` has two dimensions of meaning:

-1. Virtual Node - The internal representation of React components in your React app.
+1. Virtual DOM - The core internal data structure that tracks all the current component instances in the application.
-2. Node-bound Work - The work to be done or was done on the node.
+2. Node-level Work - The work scheduled to be done or was done on the node.

+> According to [Mark's Dev Blog](https://blog.isquaredsoftware.com/2020/05/blogged-answers-a-mostly-complete-guide-to-react-rendering-behavior/#rendering-process-overview), the term "Virtual DOM" was popularized to state that React does not create DOM nodes on every render, but no longer makes since modern frameworks assume no unnecessary DOM node creation.

 Notably, all `Fiber` nodes are processed by [`beginWork()`](https://github.com/facebook/react/blob/main/packages/react-reconciler/src/ReactFiberBeginWork.js#L3769), the return value of which decides the next step of the reconciliation process:

 - `Fiber` - Keep processing the next fiber (work).
 - `null` - We should stop and finish the current render.

+> Reconciliation - The process of diffing render trees and collecting all the changes to be applied to reflect the updates in the UI.

-A few key fields of the `Fiber` structure:
+The following are some key fields of the `Fiber` structure:

 ```ts
 type Fiber = {